Bwallker/Myvm/README.md

 - Add debugger to website so can insert breakpoints and view which row in your source code is currently being executed.
 - Replace favicon with a proper logo.
 - Fix needing a newline after a comment if it's the last thing in your program.
 (Lexer bug, should be a fairly easy change in grammar.pest)
+- Improve performance of TS runtime.
+Currently no real effort has been put into making it fast.